gbote/CodePlatoon/curriculum/week-09/day1/react-intro.md

 So this is a good time to introduce JSX.
 JSX is essentially an intermediary language syntax that allows us to write JavaScript code inside of HTML syntax.
 This is the same sort of functionality that Django templating syntax offered us when we were working in Django, allowing us to insert Python code into HTML templates.
 JSX code boils down to become JavaScript code behind the scenes.
 To insert JS logic in JSX code blocks, we use curly braces `{` `}`, and write JS expressions inside of those blocks.
 There is some limitation to what JS code we can write with in these blocks, but we'll explore this more later on.

-JSX makes is MUCH easier to implement DOM changes dynamically, because we essentially will be writing the HTML that we want to create, inside of our JavaScript file.
+JSX makes it MUCH easier to implement DOM changes dynamically, because we essentially will be writing the HTML that we want to create, inside of our JavaScript file.
 Let's take a look at the equivalent JSX we would need to re-create our JavaScript example from above:

 ```javascript
 // App.js